 M.A. students should consult extensively with their principal faculty advisors before submitting the M-2 form and embarking on an M.A. thesis.
 There is no approved procedure for shifting to the comprehensive exam exit option once a student has begun registering for thesis credits.
-Before submitting the M-2 form, all M.A. students must complete online training in the Responsible Conduct of Research (see http://gradschool.fiu.edu/RCR.html) and submit the necessary certification form.
-Students whose research will involve human subjects must also submit certification of either IRB (Institutional Review Board) review or exemption with their M-2 form (see http://research.fiu.edu/irb/obtaining-approval/).
+Before submitting the M-2 form, all M.A. students must complete online training in the Responsible Conduct of Research (see https://gradschool.fiu.edu/rcr/) and submit the necessary certification form.
+Students whose research will involve human subjects must also submit certification of either IRB (Institutional Review Board) review or exemption with their M-2 form.
 Note that the IRB review process requires that both students and their thesis advisors complete and document the necessary IRB training.